-When several flip-flops are grouped together, with a common clock, to hold related information the resulting circuit is called a register.
+When several flip-flops are grouped together with a common clock to hold related information, the resulting circuit is called a register.
 Just like flip-flops, registers may also have other control signals.
-You will understand the behavior of a register with additional control signals.
-Counters are widely used sequential circuits.
-In this lab you will model several ways of modeling registers and counters.
+In this lab, you will understand the behavior of a register with additional control signals.
+In addition to registers, counters are widely used sequential circuits.
+You will model several ways of modeling registers and counters.
 Please refer to the Vivado tutorial on how to use the Vivado tool for creating projects and verifying digital circuits.